These Prime Day smart home deals will seriously upgrade your space | CNN Underscored

 A close contender in our search for the best smart bulbs, this LIFX bulb can be set to glow millions of different colors and works well with Alexa, Google Assistant and Apple HomeKit.
 We found it to be a bit pricey for what you get at retail cost, but this lowest-ever price makes it a stronger value.

-myQ Chamberlain Smart Garage Door Opener ($16.98, originally $29.29; amazon.com)
+MyQ Chamberlain Smart Garage Door Opener ($16.98, originally $29.29; amazon.com)

-A great piece of unintrusive tech that you can set and forget, the myQ Chamberlain Smart Garage Door Opener lets you open or close your garage door from your phone — no matter where you are.
+A great piece of unintrusive tech that you can set and forget, the MyQ Chamberlain Smart Garage Door Opener lets you open or close your garage door from your phone — no matter where you are.
 This gadget is already an affordable and easy smart home upgrade to begin with, and it’s even more compelling at this lowest-ever Prime Day price.

 Furbo Dog Camera ($118, originally $169; amazon.com)